Lay Ecclesial Ministry

 Old Testament

-This course introduces participants to some of the major features of the Old Testament: the Bible in history and history in the bible; the Torah, the heart and soul of the Old Testament; the book of Genesis, Prophetic Literature – Isaiah and his companions, the word of David; wisdom literature, and prayer in the Old Testament.
+This course introduces participants to some of the major features of the Old Testament: the Bible in history and history in the Bible; he Torah, the heart and soul of the Old Testament; the book of Genesis, Prophetic literature – Isaiah and his companions, the word of David; wisdom literature, and prayer in the Old Testament.

 Advanced Courses